 In the super-heated atmosphere of hyperbole and rumor that emerged from the Guyana jungle following the mass deaths, news coverage focused on the sensational and bizarre.
 The genesis of the coverage was the report that numerous people in Jonestown had died of gunshot wounds.
 The story seemed in line with the fact that several members of the congressional party investigating Jonestown, including Rep. Leo Ryan himself, as well as several Jonestown defectors, were killed or wounded by gunfire at the Port Kaituma airstrip.

-Even earlier, though, there were reports of gun-running and smuggling of weapons into the jungle encampment.
+Even earlier, though, there were reports of gun-running and smuggling of weapons into the jungle encampment, and several apostates and critics described the community as an armed camp.
 The U.S. Customs Service investigated the reports, but couldn’t come up with much more than rumor.
 It repeated a statement by an unknown – probably former, probably disaffected – Temple member that she had stored more than 170 weapons in her Northern California house at one point, and that they had been smuggled down to Guyana via private aircraft.